This year's Totah Festival featured fewer artists than in the past after a decision to decrease the number of booths in favor of more open space.

 "The Jicarilla Apache are usually known for their basket weaving and bead work, but we work with micaceous pottery as well," said Dina Velarde, a Jicarilla Apache potter and photographer from Dulce.
 "A lot of my work has a floral type of flow to it."

 Micaceous clay is highly sought after, and produces pottery that glitters because of the little flecks of mica that permeate its structure.
-Velarde developed a serious interest in
+Velarde developed a serious interest in pottery and photography while attending the Institute of American Indian Arts in Santa Fe, and learned the art of micaceous pottery from masters such as Sheldon Nunez-Velarde.

 She uses the coil method instead of a potter's wheel.
 She gathers the clay from various spots near Taos, and puts it through a laborious process to sift out pebbles and debris until only the clay is left.